kwk/llvm-ci/README.md

 2. a buildbot worker
 3. a github actions-runner

-All of these three components are meant to be deployed to a Kubernetes cluster.
+All of these three components are meant to be deployed to a Kubernetes cluster or locally using docker-compose.
 For each component we have a dedicated folder (`/master`, `/worker`, `/runner`) which contains `Makefile` bits, Kubernetes files, secrets and container image descriptions (`Dockerfile`s).
 Once you've understand the structure of one folder you should be able to work on the others as well.

 # Purpose